pkuhxy/Consis-multiID/README.md

 ### Prompt Refiner

 ConsisID has high requirements for prompt quality.
-You can use [GPT-4o](https://chatgpt.com/) to refine the input text prompt.
-The example is as follows (original prompt: "a man is playing guitar.")
+You can use [GPT-4o](https://chatgpt.com/) to refine the input text prompt, an example is as follows (original prompt: "a man is playing guitar.")
 ```bash
 a man is playing guitar.